 1. Project initiation

 Stage 1 is best described as the very start of a construction project, and an outline of its purpose.
-A project initiation should be a truly collaborative exercise, taking input from all stakeholders individually when it comes to defining the project, seeking a mandate for it and determining the resources and budget required to deliver it successfully.
+The project initiation construction phase should be a truly collaborative exercise, taking input from all project stakeholders individually when it comes to defining the project, seeking a mandate for it and determining the resources and project budget required to deliver it successfully.

 A project initiation is a broad outline of a prospective project, not a technical plan, and usually requires two major documents: